dabeschte/DeltaCNN/readme.md

 [example/mobilenetv2_webcam_example.py](example/mobilenetv2_webcam_example.py) contains a simple example that showcase all steps needed for replacing PyTorch's CNN layers by DeltaCNN.
 In this example, all steps required to port a network are highlighted with `# added` and `# replaced by`.
 In the main file, we load the original CNN, and the DeltaCNN variant, and run both on webcam video input.
-Play around with the DCConv2d.diff_threshold to see how the performance and accuracy change with different values.
+Play around with the DCThreshold.t_default to see how the performance and accuracy change with different values.
 For the sake of simplicity, we avoided steps like fusing batch normalization layers together with convolutional layers or tuning thresholds for each layer individually.

 The CNNs used in the paper can be found here `HRNet (TBA)`, `EfficientDet (TBA)`.